emiketic/emiketic.github.io/_posts/2018-02-27-implementing-pagination-using-react-redux.markdown

   }
 }
 ```
-**Use**
+**Wiring to the view**

-We used all defined actions in a react component called `UserIndexView` connected to store thanks to `react-redux` npm module.
+We used all defined actions in a react component called `UserIndexView` connected to the store thanks to `react-redux` npm module.
-In this component, we used the component [Table](https://ant.design/components/table/) of `Ant Design` which contains the configurable property [Pagination](https://ant.design/components/pagination/).
+In this component, we used the component [Table](https://ant.design/components/table/) from `Ant Design` which contains the configurable property [Pagination](https://ant.design/components/pagination/).
 The properties of `pagination` responsible of changing the pagination state are:

 * **onShowSizeChange** : the action creator `$pageSize` is dispatched once the pageSize is changed.